MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/FIND-Function--Record-.md

 -   If the record was found, then the record is returned in the *Record* parameter and any [FlowFields](FlowFields.md) in the record are set to zero.
 You must update the FlowFields using the [CALCFIELDS Function \(Record\)](CALCFIELDS-Function--Record-.md).

--   If the record was not found and if you omitted the return value, a run\-time error occurs.
+-   If the record was not found and if you omitted the return value, a run-time error occurs.

  *Which*
  Type: Text or code